Sabbirbracu/DhakaConnect/README.md

 # DhakaConnect
-it will be a web based Application where user could log in to system if not user already could register on the system.
+Our Final Frontend Code is under Final_Frontend Branch it will be a web based Application where user could log in to system if not user already could register on the system.
 To register on our App, User have to provide Name, Email, Phone, Address, NID, &amp; have to provide Password to secure their account.